zeroInterest/zeroInterest.github.io/_posts/amazon-web-scraping/2021-06-21-scraping-amazon-reviews-and-analysing-their-sentiment.md

 1. Scrape the total number of reviews, divide it by 10 in order to obtain the total number of pages.
 Then, use a **for** loop to iterate between all these pages and extract the date, the text and the rating for all the reviews in each page.
 2. Use a **while** loop to iterate between pages and extract the date, the text and the rating for all the reviews in that page until no elements with class **review** are found.

+In this example we will use method 2.

+### Iterating between pages

+To iterate between pages, we must first understand how links work on Amazon.
+The link to the amazon reviews page for the product from which we are scraping reviews in this example is the following: [https://www.amazon.com/Huawei-Dual-SIM-Factory-Unlocked-Smartphone/product-reviews/B084YWQF5R/ref=cm_cr_dp_d_show_all_btm?ie=UTF8&reviewerType=all_reviews](https://www.amazon.com/Huawei-Dual-SIM-Factory-Unlocked-Smartphone/product-reviews/B084YWQF5R/ref=cm_cr_dp_d_show_all_btm?ie=UTF8&reviewerType=all_reviews).
+As you can see, it is quite a long link.
+This is because it incorpates a query string, i.e. a part of a URL that assigns values to specicified parameters.
+Hence, we could simplify the URL by deleting this part, as we don't need to set any parameters right now, obtaining the following simplified version of the URL: [https://www.amazon.com/Huawei-Dual-SIM-Factory-Unlocked-Smartphone/product-reviews/B084YWQF5R/](https://www.amazon.com/Huawei-Dual-SIM-Factory-Unlocked-Smartphone/product-reviews/B084YWQF5R/).

+Now, the URL looks much more simpler.
+But actually that URL incorporates the product title (Huawei-Dual-SIM-Factory-Unlocked-Smartphone) and the product code (B084YWQF5R).
+Amazon only requires the product code.
+Thus, we can further simplify this URL by deleting the product title: [https://www.amazon.com/product-reviews/B084YWQF5R/](https://www.amazon.com/product-reviews/B084YWQF5R/).

+After having simplified the URL, we can check what happens when we go to the next page by clicking the **Next page** button.
+And by doing so we can spot that now the URL is the following: [https://www.amazon.com/product-reviews/B084YWQF5R/pageNumber=2](https://www.amazon.com/product-reviews/B084YWQF5R/pageNumber=2).
+A parameter, called pageNumber, with value equal to 2 has been added to the URL (in case that other parameters were added to your URL, you can delete them).
+Now as a sanity check we can press again the **Next page** button, seeing that the the value of this parameter has changed to 3.

+So, it seems that we have already found a way to iterate between the different pages.
+We only need to paste a page number at the end of the following url: "https://www.amazon.com/product-reviews/B084YWQF5R/pageNumber=".